t4qjXH8N/ioBroker.gardena/README.md

 Just install the adapter in the iobroker admin interface.

 ## Changelog
+# 1.0.1 (17-07-2018)
+Readded travis/appveyor testing.

 # 1.0.0 (17-07-2018)
 Added support for Admin3.

 # 0.1.1 (15-07-2018)
-Minimum polling time is 60 seconds
+Minimum polling time is 60 seconds.

 # 0.1.0 (22-04-2018)
-Commands can be parametrized by designated states
+Commands can be parametrized by designated states.

 # 0.0.3 (08-04-2018)
-Bugfix: state was updated only once
+Bugfix: state was updated only once.

 ## Disclaimer
 I am not in any association with Gardena or Husqvarna.